FREQUENTLY ASKED QUESTIONS

 Medication may be unnecessary.

-Having said that, I have recommended to some people to discuss with their psychiatrist the use of medication as a temporary measure if they are in an emergency (potential job loss, divorce, absences from school) or if they're too severe to even engage in therapy, but I usually save it as a last resort.
-I usually recommend to others that they start with the therapy first and see how far they can go without medication.
+Having said that, we recommend to some people to discuss with their psychiatrist the use of medication as a temporary measure if they are in an emergency (potential job loss, divorce, absences from school) or if they're too severe to even engage in therapy, but we usually save it as a last resort.
+We usually recommend to others that they start with the therapy first and see how far they can go without medication.
 You can always add them later if needed.
-However, if you are on medication now, I wouldn't drop it until your condition has largely been stabilized by ERP.
-I would only recommend discussing with your doctor weaning off them while you continue with ERP therapy for some months after, and eliminate leftover OCD symptoms that the medication was masking.
+However, if you are on medication now, don't drop it until your condition has largely been stabilized by ERP.
+Discuss with your doctor how to wean off medication while you continue ERP therapy to eliminate leftover OCD symptoms that the medication was masking.

 HOW DO I FIND AN OCD THERAPIST?

 The best place to start your search for a qualified OCD specialist in your area is the International OCD Foundation website https://iocdf.org.
 Note that "in your area" might in some cases be a 2 hour drive away for in-person office visits, but it's worth it compared to someone who's not competent.
 However, teletherapy online now makes treatment more convenient and accessible than ever before.
-I'm able to do teletherapy nationwide for most states in the U.S. as well as several Canadian provinces.
+I'm able to do teletherapy nationwide for 34 states as well.

 Find an OCD specialist on the International OCD Foundation website.